Gregory Peck: Early life

 Eldred Gregory Peck was born on April 5, 1916, in the neighborhood of La Jolla in San Diego, California, to Bernice Mae "Bunny" (née Ayres; 1894–1992), and Gregory Pearl Peck (1886–1962), a Rochester, New York–born chemist and pharmacist.
 His father was of English (paternal) and Irish (maternal) heritage, and his mother was of English and Scots ancestry.
 She converted to her husband's religion, Catholicism, and Peck was raised as a Catholic.
 Through his Irish-born paternal grandmother Catherine Ashe (1864–1926), Peck was related to Thomas Ashe (1885–1917), who participated in the Easter Rising less than three weeks after Peck's birth and died while being force-fed during a hunger strike in 1917.

 Peck's parents divorced when he was five, and he was brought up by his maternal grandmother, who took him to the movies every week.
 At the age of 10, he was sent to a Catholic military school, St. John's Military Academy in Los Angeles.
 While he was a student there, his grandmother died.
 At 14, he moved back to San Diego to live with his father.
-He attended San Diego High School, and after graduating in 1934, enrolled for one year at San Diego State Teacher's College (now known as San Diego State University).
+He attended San Diego High School and, after graduating in 1934, enrolled for one year at San Diego State Teacher's College (now known as San Diego State University).
 While there, he joined the track team, took his first theatre and public-speaking courses, and pledged the Epsilon Eta fraternity.
-Peck had ambitions to be a doctor, and later transferred to the University of California, Berkeley, as an English major and pre-medical student.
+Peck had ambitions to be a doctor and later transferred to the University of California, Berkeley, as an English major and pre-medical student.
 Standing 6 ft 3 in, he rowed on the university crew.
-Although his tuition fee was only $26 per year, Peck still struggled to pay and took a job as a "hasher" (kitchen helper) for the Gamma Phi Beta sorority in exchange for meals.
+Although his tuition fee was only $26 per year, Peck still struggled to pay and took a job as a "hasher" (kitchen helper) for the Alpha Gamma Delta sorority in exchange for meals.

 At Berkeley, Peck's deep, well-modulated voice gained him attention, and after participating in a public speaking course, he decided to try acting.
 He was encouraged by an acting coach, who saw in him perfect material for university theatre, and he became more and more interested in acting.
 He was recruited by Edwin Duerr, director of the university's Little Theater, and appeared in five plays during his senior year, including as Starbuck in Moby Dick.
 Peck later said about his years at Berkeley that "it was a very special experience for me and three of the greatest years of my life.
 It woke me up and made me a human being."
-In 1996, Peck donated $25,000 to the Berkeley rowing crew in honor of his coach, the renowned Ky Ebright.
+In 1996, Peck donated $25,000 to the Berkeley rowing crew in honor of his coach, Ky Ebright.